IJW2021/MyPortfolio/RMPP/Unit09.md

 ### Conclusion

-From the data we can concude the following Brand A is the least popular in both areas Brand B is the second most popular in both areas through more people pefer it in Area B then Area A and Other is the most popular in both areas.
+From the data we can conclude the following Brand A is the least popular in both areas Brand B is the second most popular in both areas through more people prefer it in Area B then Area A and Other is the most popular in both areas

 ### 9.2